ezgisiir/paris2024color/README.md

 # Color Palettes for Data Visualization

 This repository contains a collection of custom color palettes designed for data visualization in R, using the `ggplot2` library.
-The palettes are inspired by the Paris 2024 Olympics and other thematic sources.
+The palettes are inspired by the Paris 2024 Olympics.

 ## Installation